ai3DVision/DNGR/README.md

 Here is an example of how you would pass arguments from the terminal:
 ```
-python DNGR.py --hops 4 --alpha 0.95 --hidden_neurons 512,128,64,32
+python3 DNGR.py --hops 4 --alpha 0.95 --hidden_neurons 512 128 64 32
 ```

-*A Jupyter notebook version of the implementation titled DeepWalk.ipynb has also been included in the repository.*
+*A Jupyter notebook version of the implementation titled DNGR.ipynb has also been included in the repository.*

 **A report including the results and comparisons will be uploaded soon**